GoldenAbel/KnowledgeBase-Chatbot/README.md

 Integration with any existing system
 ------------------------------------

 We use the interfacing script - run-*reddit/synopsis*.py stored in the src/(reddit or synopsis)/ sections.
+Further, we explain the workings of the script.
 We first import the wrapper:

 	$.import wrapper-reddit as w